aliffauzi34/twibbon/README.md

 A script for make simple twibbon without editing

 How to use?
-1. Upload script ini di cpanel
+1. Upload this script in cpanel
-2. Replace file twibbon.png untuk mengganti twibbon
+2. Replace the twibbon.png file to replace twibbon
-3. Untuk mengubah icon silakan sesuaikan dengan file .ico anda di HTML
+3. To change the icon, please adjust it with your .ico file in HTML
 4. Done

 Please don't remove anything but icon and twibbon to support us!
 Don't sale this script!

+# © Al Fikri Kholil M & Muhammad Alif Nurfauzi